shekharboppanapally/Kisaan-Help-Desk/README.md

 # About Me
 Greetings Everyone,
 I'm Shekhar Boppanapally from B V raju institute of technology,narsapur,medak,telangana
-If you have any doubt or want to contribute feel free to [email](19211a0540@bvrit.ac.in) me or hit me up on [Linkedin](https://www.linkedin.com/in/shekhar-boppanapally-647a281bb/)
+If you have any doubt or want to contribute feel free to connect  me up on [Linkedin](https://www.linkedin.com/in/shekhar-boppanapally-647a281bb/)
 # Aim Of Project
 ->Our country is an Agricultural land
 ->60% of the peoplr belongs to agricultural background